Master of Accounting Degree Requirements

 The Mitchell MBA degree is accredited by the Association for the Advancement of Collegiate Schools of Business.
 It is a professional degree designed to enable individuals to study advanced concepts of business, industry, and government operations.
-The program is intended for the active manager or technical supervisor as well as the recent graduate who is interested in advanced study in the field of business.
 The business environment is constantly changing and the coursework in the MBA program is designed to facilitate decision making within ambiguous and changing conditions.
 The program requires ten (10) courses each carrying three semester hours of credit.

 The Master Of Accounting Degree Program

 Students may earn a Master of Accounting degree in the Mitchell College of Business.
 The admissions requirements, academic regulations, and general degree requirements are similar to those required for the MBA Degree.